-If you would like to help with the capital campaign fundraising or need further information about our plans, please contact Michelle Haye at 972-937-0681.
+If you would like to help with the capital campaign fundraising or need further information about our plans, please contact the Ellis County Museum at firstname.lastname@example.org or call (972) 937-0681.

 Thank you for your support.

-Ellis County Museum Board of Directors
+-Ellis County Museum Board of Directors

 Harold Barnard, Shirley Chapman, Steve Chapman, Ginger Cole, Carol Farrar, Glinda Felty, John Hamilton, Ellen Hays, Linda Henry, Nancy Hightower, David Hudgins, Teresa McNiel, Sam Meade, Marlene Norcross, Winnie O’Donnell, Victor Pointer, Melanie Reed, Dep Rupp, Sylvia Smith, Brad Underwood, Suzanne Walker, Michele Wray and Beth Young